-Holiday Periods and Between-semester Housing
+Holiday Periods and Winter Break Housing

 Residents may not occupy their rooms at the conclusion of the fall semester and before the spring semester commences without prior approval, except in University Village Apartments, 1855 Place Apartments and Spartan Village Apartments.
-All residents may stay in their assigned rooms during fall break, Thanksgiving break and spring break.

-Students living in all other halls who are interested in staying on campus can apply for a Between Semester Housing Plan.
-Information on Between-semester Housing is available at liveon.msu.edu.
+Students living in all other halls who are interested in staying on campus can apply for a Winter Break Housing Plan.
+Information on Winter Break Housing is available at liveon.msu.edu.
 Services will be reduced during breaks.
-Housing is also available for students between fall and winter semesters at the Kellogg Hotel & Conference Center at a reduced rate.
+Short-term housing is also available for students between fall and winter semesters at the Kellogg Hotel & Conference Center at a reduced rate.
 Information and rates are available at kelloggcenter.com.